core-wg/resource-directory/draft-ietf-core-resource-directory.md

 * It is recommended to use the period "." character for segmentation.

 The registry is initially empty.

+## Multicast Address Registration {#mc-registration}

+   IANA has
+   assigned the following multicast addresses for use by CoAP nodes:

+   IPv4  -- "all CoRE resource directories" address, from the "IPv4
+      Multicast Address Space Registry" equal to "All CoAP Nodes", 224.0.1.187.
+As the address is used for discovery that may span beyond a single network, it has come from the Internetwork Control Block (224.0.1.x, RFC 5771).

+   IPv6  -- "all CoRE resource directories" address MCD1 (uggestions FF0X::FE), from the "IPv6 Multicast
+      Address Space Registry", in the "Variable Scope Multicast Addresses" space (RFC 3307).
+Note that there is a distinct multicast address for each scope that interested CoAP nodes should listen to; CoAP needs the Link-Local and Site-Local scopes only.

 # Examples {#examples}